utdata/icj-project-template/README.md

 - _extends_ is used to specify template inheritance, meaning you can "build upon" templates to avoid repeating code.
 - _block_ defines a section in a template and identifies it with a name.
 Pages that extend a template can override or append to these reserved blocks with new content.
-- _include_ pulls in other templates files in place.
-It's useful to organize or share smaller chunks of code across several files.
+- _include_ imports code from other files.
+It's useful to organize or share smaller chunks of code.
 - _macro_ allows you to define reusable chunks of content.
-It is similar to a function in a programming language.
+It is similar to a function in other programming language.

-With these tools, you can build a site framework once as a Layout, and then _extend_ that layout and use all its code, but swap out predefined _blocks_ specific to your new page.
+With these tools, you can build a site framework once as a "layout" or template, and then _extend_ that layout and use all its code, but swap out predefined _blocks_ specific to your new page.

 ### Nunjucks template examples

-This template organizes Nunjucks helper files into folders that start with `_` so their contents won't be complied into full pages on your site.
+This project organizes Nunjucks helper files into folders that start with `_` so their contents won't be complied into full pages on your site.
 There are examples of **layouts**, **includes** and **macros**.

 - The layout `src/njk/_layouts/base.njk` is an example base template for a website.
 The idea is to build the framework of the site only once, even though you might have many pages.
-- Files in `src/njk/_includes/` are snippets of code used by other layouts through a Nunjucks tag called _include_.
-This allows you to organize and reuse the same code throughout your site.
+- Files in `src/njk/_includes/` are snippets of code used by other layouts using the _include_ tag.
 You can see how the  `nav.njk` and `footer.njk` includes are pulled into the `base.njk` layout.

 Some of the other files in those folders are discussed as advanced features later.